-University: P. J. Šafá rik University in Košice

-Faculty: Faculty of S cience

-Course ID: ÚFV/ POVK/04 Course name: Work in Organizing Committee of Conference

-Course type, scope a Course type: Recommended cour Per week: Per stud Course method: pre rse-load (hours): y period: esent

-Number of ECTS credits: 2

-Recommended semester/trimester of the course:

-Course level: III.

-Prerequisities:

-Conditions for course completion:

-Learning outcomes:

-Brief outline of the course:

-Recommended literature:

-Course language:

-Notes:

-Course assessment Total number of asse ssed students: 100

-abs n

-100.0 0.0

-Provides:

-Date of last modifica tion:

-Approved: prof. Ing.
-Martin Orendáč, DrSc.

-University: P. J. Šafá rik University in Košice

-Faculty: Faculty of S cience

-Course ID: ÚFV/ PDS/18 Course name: Writing Dissertation Work

-Course type, scope a Course type: Recommended cour Per week: Per stud Course method: pre rse-load (hours): y period:

-Number of ECTS credits: 0

-Recommended semester/trimester of the course:

-Course level: III.

-Prerequisities:

-Conditions for course completion:

-Learning outcomes:

-Brief outline of the course:

-Recommended literature:

-Course language:

-Notes:

-Course assessment Total number of asse ssed students: 22

-N P

-0.0 100.0

-Provides:

-Date of last modifica tion:

-Approved: prof. Ing.
+University: P. J. Šafárik University in Košice Faculty: Faculty of Science Course ID: ÚFV/ Course name: Work in Organizing Committee of Conference POVK/22 Course type, scope and the method: Course type: Recommended course-load (hours): Per week: Per study period: Course method: distance, present Number of ECTS credits: 3 Recommended semester/trimester of the course: Course level: III.
+Prerequisities: Conditions for course completion: Work in the organizing committee of the conference Learning outcomes: By working in the organizing committee of the conference, the PhD student demonstrates the abilities and competences to organize a scientific or professional event independently or in a team, to manage the implementation in terms of time and content, to communicate effectively verbally and in writing using various technical means as needed, including in a foreign language at a professional level with various types of people, if necessary, correctly recommend solutions or make independent decisions.
+Brief outline of the course: Recommended literature: Course language: Notes: Course assessment Total number of assessed students: 20 abs n 100.0 0.0 Provides: Date of last modification: 08.11.2022

+University: P. J. Šafárik University in Košice Faculty: Faculty of Science Course ID: ÚFV/ Course name: Writing Dissertation Work PDS/22 Course type, scope and the method: Course type: Recommended course-load (hours): Per week: Per study period: Course method: distance, present Number of ECTS credits: 20 Recommended semester/trimester of the course: Course level: III.
+Prerequisities: Conditions for course completion: Obtaining the required number of credits in the prescribed composition according to the UPJŠ study regulations, preparation and defense of the thesis, successfully completed dissertation examination Learning outcomes: The PhD student demonstrated the prerequisites for successful continuation of the study by fulfilling the conditions prescribed by the study regulations for the study and scientific part of the doctoral study related to the topic of the dissertation.
+Brief outline of the course: Recommended literature: Course language: Notes: Course assessment Total number of assessed students: 27 N P 3.7 96.3 Provides: Date of last modification: 08.11.2022 Approved: prof. Ing.
 Martin Orendáč, DrSc.